Williamson College of the Trades: Campus

 On March 6, 1889, the day before he died, Isaiah Williamson approved the purchase of 220 acres of land to be used for the school's campus in Middletown Township, near Elwyn, Pennsylvania.
 The site was selected from over 200 prospective locations, and the trustees acted quickly to secure the property and carry out Williamson's vision for the institution.
 The campus was later described by John Wanamaker as "... gently rolling country with its springs and water courses, its broad pastures, its woodland acres of old oaks and chestnuts, its distant views of fertile farms, thriving towns—natural beauties enhanced by wise and not overdone landscape gardening, winding macadamized drives, and an artistic as well as convenient grouping of the various school buildings".

-Renowned Philadelphia architect, Frank Furness won the design competition for the original campus buildings.
+Renowned Philadelphia architect Frank Furness won the design competition for the original campus buildings.
 His design was selected from among the other invited submissions for its understated details and simplicity.
 Ground was broken for the administration building in 1890 and the campus opened for classes in September, 1891.
 The original campus buildings consisted of: the Administration Building, the boiler house, a shop building, the Superintendent's residence and 3 cottages.

 Most of the original buildings are still functioning as they were originally purposed.
 Over the decades, Williamson has maintained a rustic feel to its campus by keeping the majority of its land undeveloped.

 The current facilities on the campus include:

-Rowan Hall – administrative offices, student lounge, dining room, and the chapel (originally "Main Building", renamed on November 15, 2016).

-The John Wanamaker Free School of Artisans – includes modern carpentry, machine, paint, and masonry shops.

-Walter M. Strine, Sr. 2W9 Learning Center – library, placement office, faculty and administrative offices, and classrooms.

-Lipp Educational Center – classrooms, faculty offices, a computer laboratory, a resource room with a technical library, and three separate laboratories.

-Dorrance H. Hamilton Horticultural Center – complex of facilities supporting the horticulture program, named for the philanthropist Mrs. Dorrance Hill Hamilton.

-William L. McLean, Jr. Technical Center – technical center named in honor of newspaper executive, William L. McLean, Jr.

-The Restall Sports Center – completed in 1988, includes a basketball court, indoor running track, weight room, locker rooms, offices, lounge, and laundry facilities.

-Student housing – twelve dormitories, including Byers Hall I & II, C Cottage, Derrickson, Eyre, George, Jenks, Longstreth, Smith, Stell, Townsend, and Watson (2017).

-Faculty homes – on-campus housing for faculty members.

-Athletic fields – baseball, football, lacrosse, and soccer fields, and tennis courts.

-Williamson School station – train station located on campus, constructed shortly after the school was founded in 1889.
-The station ended service in 1986.

-Alumni Hall – houses the Clarence W. Schrenk Program in Horticulture, Landscaping, and Turf Management, which maintains two greenhouses and many gardens, including the Sabia Garden adjacent to the McLean Technical Center.